 Drive across the causeway to Vatersay and walk the tombolo - an isthmus with a double sided sandy beach to view the end of the uninhabited island chain including Mingulay.
 Grading: Moderate walking cross country over short grass and bog, then finally on the sand.
 Distance: 4kms.
 Height: 105m.

-Drive north around the NW coast of Barra with lunch in a pub en route.
-View the ‘low-tide’ landing strip on the sands before taking the ferry to Eriskay.
+Drive north around the NW coast of Barra.
+View the ‘low-tide’ landing strip on the sands before completing the island tour.

 Visit the pub overlooking the scene of the sinking of a merchant vessel full of a cargo of Whisky – the inspiration of the film ‘Whisky Galore’.